-Any subsurface disturbance, boring or test pit, will be performed at a minimum distance of 2.5 feet away from marked utilities to reduce the risk damaging an underground utility line.
-All boreholes will be filled with indigenous soil or clean sand prior to leaving each location.
-Field equipment will be operated in accordance with standard practices and in a safe and efficient manner as to minimize any hydraulic system leaks or lubricant and fuel leaks (See Appendix A - HASP for details).
+Field equipment will be operated in accordance with standard practices and in a safe and efficient manner as to minimize any hydraulic system leaks or lubricant and fuel leaks (See Appendix A for details).

-Additional field activities performed by the geologist/technician include properly labeling, packaging, delivering samples to the laboratory, supervising field operations, and completing boring/trench logs, which can be performed in the office after recording field notes.
-The geologist/technician will update the Project Manager at least daily on progress in the field and results of the subsurface investigation.
-No major changes in the subsurface investigations will occur unless approved by the Project Manager, who will also notify the Client and NYSDEC regarding project developments.
-A detailed description of the sampling methods is provided in the Appendix C - Field Sampling Plan.
+Additional field activities performed by the geologist/technician include properly labeling, packaging, delivering samples to the laboratory; supervising field operations; and completing boring logs, which can be performed in the office after recording field data.
+The geologist/technician will update the Project Manager daily on progress in the field and results of the subsurface investigation.
+Major changes in the subsurface investigations will not occur unless approved by the Project Manager, who will also notify the Client and NYSDEC regarding project developments.
+A detailed description of the sampling methods is provided in the Appendix D - Field Sampling Plan (FSP).
+A table which includes the analytical results compared to applicable SCOs and protection of groundwater will be provided in the RI report.